Why Do Marriage Talks Keep Breaking?

 The triangulation pattern is one of the cleanest signatures in marriage Jyotish.
 A well-placed 7th lord without affliction in the 2nd or 11th typically produces marriages that close cleanly.
 A 7th lord open but accompanied by an afflicted 2nd or 11th produces the specific recurring pattern where talks begin and dissolve at the contract stage.
 The afflicting planet is usually Saturn (slow-grinding objections), Rahu (sudden inexplicable withdrawal), or Mars (conflict around terms).

-This is why people in this category often describe the breakages as 'we agreed on everything important and then suddenly the families could not align on something small.'
+The 2nd–11th affliction is why people in this category often describe the breakages as 'we agreed on everything important and then suddenly the families could not align on something small.'
 The small thing is the surface — the underlying cause is the 2nd or 11th lord refusing to finalise the contract.
 Identifying which planet is doing the affliction tells you the pattern's typical duration and the next clearing window.

 Family chart factors — when one side's 9th or 4th house resists